I'm a member of the public or relative

 Children with Special Educational Needs and Disabilities

-Find information about local services, support and events for children and young people aged 0 - 25 years who have special educational needs or disabilities (SEND) through with the West Sussex Local Offer.
+Find information about local services, support and events for children and young people aged 0 to 25 years who have special educational needs or disabilities (SEND) through with the West Sussex Local Offer.

 Advice for separated parents